cyruslk/debord_slow_sender_meme/logs.md

 ![alt text](https://raw.githubusercontent.com/cyruslk/debord_slow_sender_meme/master/files/CommentairesSurLaSocieteDuSpectacle-1.png)

 - This is the first page of the book.
 If the bot starts from the begining, it will therefore take the first word of this page: "Guy".
-"Guy" will be use to perform an image request.
+"Guy" will be use as an input to perform an image request.